technicalanxiety/technicalanxiety/src/content/backlog/beyond-azure-monitor-pt3.md

 The query combines real-time service health with business metadata to calculate composite impact scores.
 The output tells you not just that something is broken, but how urgently it needs attention and who should be notified.

+The `['Escalation Level']` column is where this pays off.
+When authentication is down, the right people find out immediately.
+When the admin portal is slow, it routes to the on-call engineer who can address it during normal hours.
+Same monitoring system, different response based on what actually matters.

 **Adapt for your environment:**

 - Pull business service metadata from your CMDB instead of hardcoding